VAT stands for Value Added Tax. And no, I don’t think there has been a more boring acronym before.

 Volunteer VAT registration can be beneficial for a lot of businesses, particularly if your primary audience is other businesses (B2B).

 This is because all VAT registered businesses can claim back the VAT that they have spent.
-So if you’re selling to VAT registered businesses, they’ll be able to claim back any VAT that comes with your goods.
+So if you’re selling to other registered businesses, they’ll be able to claim back any tax that comes with your goods.

 And more importantly, you’ll be able to claim back any VAT that you purchase.
 If you’re buying a lot from other businesses, this can make a big difference to your tax returns at the end of the year.

 Secondly, registering for VAT might give the impression that you’re a much larger, and more well-established business than you currently are.
 This could help you win some new clients and increase your profits.